Menopause and Tinnitus: #1 Definitive Guide

 Brain image for migraine, menopause and tinnitus

 Hormonal fluctuations during the menopause transition heightens the risk of both migraines and ear ringing due to overlapping neurological and inflammatory mechanisms.
+The connection has to do with the way estrogen affects the excitation-inhibition balance in the brain.
 Recognizing how these conditions are interconnected is crucial for understanding their triggers and developing long-term solutions.

 Estrogen significantly influences pain perception and auditory function.
 During menopause transition, declining estrogen levels contribute to a loss of balance in these systems, resulting in both heightened sensitivity to pain and altered auditory processing.
 This also makes the brain more vulnerable to migraine attacks.